-We are excited to be launching a brand new, interactive curriculum timeline in September 2021.
+We are excited to be launching a brand new, interactive curriculum timeline in soon.

 In the mean time, you can view our curriculum information by navigating through the subject area.

 - is carefully mapped against the national curriculum to ensure full coverage

 - consists of a three year Key Stage 3

 - clearly identifies what pupils should learn in each topic